:: previous – You Know I Still Love You

 Wait.
 Is my read receipt on for his messages?

 I scroll through the settings on my phone.
 No!
 It’s on.
 Ohmygosh, seriously?
-I swear I turned that off for all messages.
+I swear I turned that off.
 Great.
 If I don’t respond now, Emilian will think I’m ignoring—

 “Hey there.”
 Timothy grabs me by my waist from behind, scaring me to death.
 My phone falls on the spotless white carpeted floor.